aws-samples/monitor-automate-global-network-with-aws-network-manager/README.md

 * From [AWS Transit gateway](https://docs.aws.amazon.com/vpc/latest/tgw/what-is-transit-gateway.html) VPC attachments created, an [AWS Step Functions](https://docs.aws.amazon.com/step-functions/latest/dg/welcome.html) state machine automates the creation of associations and propagations to a Transit gateway route table.
     * An [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) function takes care of obtaining the information of the Transit gateway route table to create the routing - information provided by an [AWS Systems Manager parameter](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) - and creates the association and propagation of the newly created VPC attachment.
     * An [Amazon SNS](https://docs.aws.amazon.com/sns/latest/dg/welcome.html) topic sends a notification to notify the newly VPC attachment.
-* From [AWS Site-to-Site VPN](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html) connections, a Lambda function tracks all the related VPN actions into an [Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) table.
+* From [AWS Site-to-Site VPN](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPC_VPN.html) connections, a Lambda function tracks all the related VPN events into an [Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) table.

 The Lambda functions used in the solution can be found in the [lambda_code](./lambda_code/) folder.
 In addition, with the solution code, we provide an example implementation of a Transit gateway network (with VPC and VPN attachments) for testing purposes.